Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Gap Between Input Gradients and the Effects of Token Replacements

-Based on the observation, we adapt the strategy of ILA for use in gradient-based attacks adversarial prompt generation by maximizing the scalar projection of the last adversarial prompt token representation onto the directional guide.
-That is, we opt to maximize $L_{\mathrm{ILA}^{\dagger}} (x) = v_{r,n}^T h_{r,n}$.
+Therefore, to effectively adapt ILA for adversarial prompt generation we propose replacing the intermediate gradient of the adversarial loss with a directional guide at specific token representations, rather than at the entire intermediate representation as in the original implementation.
+We re-normalize the directional guide by $\|\nabla_{h_{r,o}} L(x)\|_2 / \|v_{r,o}\|_2$, in order to avoid too large (or small) compared to the gradient \wrt other token representations.
+We denote this adaptation of ILA as Language ILA (LILA).
+When performing LILA at the $o$-th token representation at $r$-th layer, during backpropagation, the gradient \wrt the token representation, \ie, $\nabla_{h_{r}} L(x)$ is changed to

 Another issue of the original ILA here is that it requires a preliminary attack, which is time-consuming to obtain in the setting of attacking LLMs.
-We make a compromise by utilizing the current adversarial prompt to obtain the directional guide, which leads to no increase in computational complexity.
+We make a compromise by utilizing the current adversarial prompt to obtain the directional guide, which leads to little increase in computational complexity.
+For instance, at $t$-th iteration, the directional guide is $v^t_{r,o} = h^0_{r,o} - h^t_{r,o}$.
 Note that we only modify the gradient computation step in each iteration.
 Therefore, the step of evaluating candidate adversarial suffixes can help reduce the adversarial loss, providing useful directional guidance in the initial iterations.
-We denote this adaptation of ILA as Language ILA (LILA) and evaluate its performance using GCG and AutoPrompt as baseline attacks against the Llama-2-7B-Chat model on AdvBench.
+We evaluate LILA using GCG and AutoPrompt as baseline attacks against the Llama-2-7B-Chat model on AdvBench.
 As shown in Figure~\ref{fig:ila}, LILA demonstrates a lower adversarial loss and a higher match rate compared to the baseline attacks.
 The experimental results suggest that our adaptation of ILA indeed improves discrete optimization in gradient-based adversarial prompt generation and offers insights to more effectively address similar discrete optimization problems within LLMs.